 - How Much Does a Greenlight Debit Card Cost?

 - How to Open a Greenlight Debit Card

 - Greenlight Debit Card Alternatives

-Our Greenlight debit card review will tell you exactly how the card works before signing up for it.
+Our Greenlight review will tell you exactly how the card works before signing up for it.
 Knowing what it is and how it works is important because the Greenlight debit card isn’t for everyone.

 What is the Greenlight Debit Card?

 The Greenlight debit card is one of several available debit cards for kids meant to teach children how to manage money.
 Although your kids will use the card, you, as the parent, will control it.

 When you sign up with Greenlight, you can get up to five debit cards for your kids.
 Each child will have their own Greenlight account, and they can use the debit card to make purchases.

 Your child can use the card as they please anywhere Mastercard debit cards are accepted.

 There’s no minimum age for Greenlight debit card users and no minimum balance that a child has to keep in their Greenlight account.
 And there are no transaction fees with the card either.